-Mr. Mabiasen has more than 27 years of banking experience.
-He has been assigned in branch banking operations and sales in BPI Family Bank and BPI since 1997.
-Prior to his secondment from BPI to Banko in 2017, he held the role of Area Business Director for North Luzon Branches under BPI's Retail Banking Group.
+Mr. Abad has more than 37 years of banking experience.
+He has been involved in corporate planning and investments, corporate banking, treasury, and branch banking operations.
+Prior to his secondment from BPI to Banko in February 2024, he held the role of President of Legazpi Savings Bank Inc.